KrmKayabasi/FrontendMentor_Pomodoro/README.md

 Live Demo is available --> [Demo](https://tranquil-otter-b0584c.netlify.app/)

 Note1: This project doesn't support mobile view.
 Note2: This project is not fully functional.
 FontChange,ThemeChange and MinuteChange is not available.
-But you can change values on code and use it on your own computer.
+I will add these features as soon as possible.
+But you can change values on code and use it on your own computer for a while.
+Note3: It doesn't work on the background.
+I will solve this issue too.